 A geology degree also opens the doors to a range of specialist fields within the industry.
 Some of these fields are becoming increasingly important in today’s mining industry.
 One of those is the issue of water.
 Water and water management in fact loom as one of the very real areas of concern for the industry as we explained in several previous articles.
 It’s becoming an increasingly valuable commodity and one the industry can’t do without.
 However, this requirement often puts it into direct conflict with other water users, like local communities, other industries, and surrounding eco-systems.
 Waste mining water contamination of entire ecosystems for example has highlighted the need for companies to step up and take more responsibility for the water that flows out of their various (often toxic) mining processes.
 Water shortages in some areas have also forced mining companies to think outside the square and figure out alternative sources, like treating seawater or sewage water.

-The mining industry however can also take pride in the fact that these trials and tribulations have allowed it to establish itself as a world leader when it comes to innovative and co-operative solutions for sourcing, treating and managing water.
+The mining industry however can also take pride in the fact that these trials and tribulations have allowed it to establish itself as a world leader when it comes to innovative and co-operative solutions for sourcing, treating, and managing water.
 This is where geologists come in.
 A degree in geology opens the doors for a career as a hydrogeologist.
 This field of geology is involved in water management.
-It includes managing quality, quantity, reliability and sustainability of water resources.
-In relation to mining, a hydrogeologist can be involved in waste water and water pollution management.
-In terms of the broader community, a hydrogeologist may be involved in locating water resources, assessing their size, quality and future potential use, much the same as they would an other resource.
+It includes managing the quality, quantity, reliability, and sustainability of water resources.
+In relation to mining, a hydrogeologist can be involved in wastewater and water pollution management.
+In terms of the broader community, a hydrogeologist may be involved in locating water resources, assessing their size, quality, and future potential use, much the same as they would another resource.

 Another branch of geology that has a good future, although it isn’t necessarily within the mining industry, is environmental geology.
 These geologists are involved in many aspects of planning regional and urban areas as they relate to geological structures – land use planning, waste disposal, environmental health, prevention of pollution, and compliance with environmental laws.
 They’re tasked with a range of responsibilities including ensuring the use to which land is being put doesn’t adversely affect its stability or cause environmental issues, identifying potential natural hazards and mitigating them plus a range of other environmental and geological related issues that invariably arise when society decides to inhabit a particular area.

-.
-Medical geologists study the effects of geological materials (dust, various soils types, rocks etc) on human (and animal) health.
+A relatively new specialty within the geology ‘spectrum’, and one that also has a future within the mining, is medical geology.
+Medical geologists study the effects of geological materials (dust, various soils types, rocks, etc) on human (and animal) health.
 As mine sites are places where a lot of these types of materials can be found, it makes sense to believe that mining companies would be interested in the services of medical geologists!